jal004/KeebCompanion/README.md

 ## Running the Web Applications

-After cloning the repository and navigating to the directory of the repository:
+After cloning the repository:

+1. Open the directory of the repository and a terminal on your desired text editor.
-1. Navigate to the directory of the application that you would like to run.
+2. Using your terminal, navigate to the directory of the application that you would like to run.
    - The absolute paths to each of the four application directories are:
      ```
      /KeebCompanion/KeebCollection